yongcongwang/blog/source/_posts/coding/Effective-Modern-Cpp.md

 # 39. Consider `void` function for one-shot event communication.
 - For simple event communication, condvar-based designs require a superfluous mutex, impose constraints on the relative progress of detecting and reacting tasks, and require reacting tasks to verify that the event has taken place.
 - Design employing a flag avoid those problems, but are based on polling, not blocking.
-- Using `std::promise`s and futuress dodges these issuess, but the approach uses heap memory for shared states, and it's limited to one-shot communication.
+- Using `std::promise`s and futures dodges these issues, but the approach uses heap memory for shared states, and it's limited to one-shot communication.

 # 40. Use `std::atomic` for concurrency, `volatile` for special memory.
 - `std::atomic` is for data accessed from multiple threads without using mutexes, It's a tool for writing concurrent software.
 - `volatile` is for memory where reads and writes should not be optimized away.
 It's a tool for working with special memory.

-# 41. Consider pass by value for copyable parameterss that are cheap to move and always copied.
+# 41. Consider pass by value for copyable parameters that are cheap to move and always copied.
 - For copyable, cheap-to-move parameters that are always copied, pass by value may be nearly as efficient as pass by reference, it's easier to implement, and it can generate less object code.
 - Copying parameters via construction may be significantly more expensive than copying them via assignment.
 - Pass by value is suject to the slicing problem, so it's typically inappropriate for base class parameter types.